Shippable/admiral/releaseNotes/master.md

 - **Improved empty scripts tab experience**: The "scripts" tab on CI jobs would show an empty block when scripts are not available.
 It will now show a descriptive message.
 - **Fixes CI and runSh jobs to allow special characters and spaces in JFrog Artifactory passwords**: CI and runSh jobs with [JFrog Artifactory integration](http://docs.shippable.com/platform/integration/jfrog-artifactoryKey/) would fail if spaces or certain special characters were present in the password.
 This bug has been fixed.
-- **Delete on-demand nodes from database if they are deleted from the cloud instance provider**: On-demand nodes, which were already deleted from the cloud instance provider, were not getting deleted since from the database if the cloud provider sent a `404`(`Not found`) status when trying to delete the node.
-This has been fixed.

 ## Custom Nodes